universal_white_sds.pdf | |

 All CrystaLac products (Including Stains) can be intermixed with each other to create endless color and topcoat possibilities.

-Instructions: Brush Universal White onto a clean, wax free, scuff sanded surface using thin, even coats.
+Instructions: Brush Universal Paint & Primer onto a clean, wax free, scuff sanded surface using thin, even coats.
 Sand lightly with 400 grit sandpaper to smooth out any pigment particles.
 For best tannin blocking, allow 24 hours drying time between the first and second coat.
 After that, allow 2 to 4 hours drying time between each coat and topcoats.
 Do not use older stearated sandpaper or tack cloths.
 These contain silicones and can cause adhesion issues.
-To spray, it may be necessary to thin Universal White with CrystaLac Viscosity Reducer or CrystaLac Retarder – which will thin and also extend the dry time.
+To spray, it may be necessary to thin Universal Paint & Primer with CrystaLac Viscosity Reducer – which will thin and also extend the dry time.

 Color Recipe Chart for mixing Universal White with Color Boutique Concentrated Pigments